mcgraneder/Defi-Trading-Arbitrage-Bot/README.md

 #### **-i, --networkId**
-The Network ID ganache-cli will use to identify itself. [number] [default: System time at process start or Network ID of forked blockchain if configured.] this make sure that random networkID is not selected everytime you restart ganache
+The Network ID ganache-cli will use to identify itself. [number] [default: System time at process start or Network ID of forked blockchain if configured.] this make sure that random networkID is not selected everytime you restart ganache.

+recall to create you mnemonic just type out 12 random words. they can be anything

 ## (4) deploying the contracts and running the Bot
-Now that we have our hanache server up and running establishing a connection to the ethereum blockhain we can finally run both the real maiine bot script AND the test enivornment script i made to test the credibility of my flashswap smart contract.
-On mainnet it is hard to find arbitrage for reasons explained in the sections below so i made a testing enviornemt that fixed to always be arbitragable.
+Now that we have our ganache server up and running establishing a connection to the ethereum blockhain we can finally run both the real main bot script AND also the test enivornment script i made in order to test the credibility of my flashswap smart contract.
+I did this because On mainnet it is hard to find arbitrage for reasons explained in the sections below so it would take too long to wait around for an arbitragable opportunity to see if my flashswap works.
+Thus, i made a testing enviornemt that is fixed to always be arbitragable.
 To run either script we first need to deploy our smart contratcs.
 Naviagte to the test enviornment folder. to do this open a terminal in the main project folder and type
 ```bash
 cd ./src/test/
 ```